tpapp/julia-repl/README.md

 ## Limitations

 - There should be a way to send function definitions without selecting them (ie select around point).
-- Current implementation redefines `term-mode-map` globally to make arrow keys work.
+- When not using `screen`, the current implementation redefines `term-mode-map` globally to make arrow keys work.

 ## Comparison to ESS